Skip to main content

 If you want Glean to stop responding to questions in specific channels, use one of the following methods:

-• Remove Glean from the channel: Ensure that Glean is not set to respond in all channels in Admin Console.
-Then, make sure that Glean is removed from the channel in Slack.
-You can remove the Glean app from a channel by typing /remove @Glean.
+• Remove Glean from the channel: If Glean is not configured to reply in all channels from the Admin console, remove the Glean app from the Slack channel.
+To remove Glean from a channel, type /remove @Glean.